armenstepanyan/js-tips/angular/view-child.md

 ```

 ### ContentChild
 In case if child component has `ng-content` to access text content inside ng-content we need to use `ContentChild`.
-ViewChild will return empty because template is outside of child component
+ViewChild will return empty because template is outside of child component.

+`ContentChild` is an Angular decorator similar to ViewChild, but instead of querying for elements or components in the component's own template, it allows you to query for elements or components that are projected into the component via content projection.

+In simpler terms, `ContentChild` lets you access elements or components that are passed into a component as part of its content from the parent component.

 Child component view
 ```html